 - Do questions that you find easier

-- Do questions that get you points which contribute to a better Band Score
+- Do questions that get you points that contribute to a better Band Score

 - Do questions that you like and quickly know the answers to

 - Be able to go back at the end of the exam and look at this difficult question again (maybe).
 Acquaint yourself with the test format so that it is easier to plan your study.